Thomas Diekwisch

+Thomas G. H. Diekwisch is an American oral biologist who is founding chair of the Department of Oral and Craniofacial Sciences and Margaret and Cy Welcher Professor/Chair in Dental Research at the Eastman Institute for Oral Health at the University of Rochester.

 Birth and genealogy

 Thomas Gustav Heinrich Diekwisch was born on February 27, 1961, in Bielefeld, West Germany.
 The two middle names correspond to his two grandfathers’ first names.
 Diekwisch is a common name in Northern Germany and translates into “meadow by the lake”.
 In the 1840s and again in the 1920s, members of the Diekwisch family moved from Germany to the United States, mostly to Illinois.
-Thomas Diekwisch’s parents are Annelore Spruch and Gerd Diekwisch, also from Bielefeld and born in 1930 (father) and 1933 (mother).
+Thomas Diekwisch’s parents are Annelore Spruch and Gerd Diekwisch, also from Bielefeld.
+They were born in 1930 (father) and 1933 (mother).
 His mother’s parents were Heinrich and Else Spruch from Bielefeld-Quelle, and his father’s parents were Gustav and Frieda Diekwisch from Bielefeld-Kammeratsheide/Heepen.

 Family background

-The Spruch and Diekwisch families in Bielefeld belonged to a staunchly social democratic community in Westphalia and risked their lives by retaining SPD party membership, opposing the Nazis, and supporting the Allies during World War II.
-Other members of the Spruch family emigrated to Israel after 1933.
-Thomas Diekwisch grew up in Quelle, a suburb of Bielefeld, together with his parents and the Spruch family.
-Grandfather Heinrich Spruch owned a small factory and instilled in Thomas the love for biology and science in general.
+The Spruch and Diekwisch families in Bielefeld belonged to a staunchly social democratic community in Westphalia.
+They risked their lives by retaining SPD party membership, opposing the Nazis, and supporting the Allies during World War II.
+Other members of the Spruch family immigrated to Israel after 1933.
+Thomas Diekwisch grew up in Quelle, a suburb of Bielefeld, with his parents and the Spruch family.
+Grandfather Heinrich Spruch owned a small factory and instilled in Thomas a love for biology and science in general.
 All three generations did not serve in the military: Heinrich Spruch was exempted from military service during the war, Gerd Diekwisch belonged to the white generation being 15 years old when the war ended, and Thomas Diekwisch was exempted from military service in the Federal Republic of West Germany (BRD).
 Only grandfather Gustav was drafted, immediately transported to the Russian front, captured upon arrival, and detained in Siberia for the remainder of the war.

 Academic credentials and career

 After attending the Gymnasium in Brackwede-Bielefeld, Diekwisch immatriculated at the Philipps-University of Marburg in Hesse, where he graduated in dentistry.
-In 1988, he got a Dr. med. dent. degree (in Anatomy, "summa cum laude"), and a Ph.D. in philosophy (2005, “magna cum laude”).
-From 1986 to 1990, Diekwisch worked as a lecturer, clinical instructor, and research associate in the Departments of Anatomy and Periodontics at the Philipps-University.
+In 1988, he got a Dr. med. dent.
+Degree (in Anatomy, "summa cum laude"), and a Ph.D. in philosophy (2005, “magna cum laude”).
+From 1986 to 1990, Diekwisch worked as a lecturer, clinical instructor, and research associate in the Departments of Anatomy and Periodontics at the Philipps University.
 In 1990, he became a postdoctoral fellow in craniofacial biology at the University of Southern California.
 In 1994, he joined the faculty of Baylor College of Dentistry in Dallas, TX, where he created a community science education outreach program entitled “Habitat for Science” that won awards from the Texas Alliance Legislative Conference on Science, Technology & Mathematics Education, and from the Sid W. Richardson Fellowship.